molobala/cordova-plugin-luxand/README.md

 The MIT License

-Copyright (c) 2017 Felipe Echanique Torres (felipe.echanique in the gmail.com)
+Copyright (c) 2017 DOUMBIA Mahamadou (doumbiamahamadou.ensate in gmail)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal